 Similarly, petroleum products constitute almost all Venezuelan exports, so lower oil prices put serious pressure on the country’s budget and current account.
 Inflation has spiked, and shortages are already widespread, so the crisis places further pressure on Caracas to cut subsidized oil shipments to likeminded Latin American states and adopt a less costly foreign policy.

-The effects of lower oil portend big changes – so long as energy prices don’t rise again soon.
 Across the world, the new energy landscape portends sharp and controversial changes, from public finances to monetary policy to geopolitics.
 Oil exporters have grown used to throwing around their weight and their petrodollars to get their way, from Saudi Arabia’s network of extremist madrassas to Russia’s support for warlords across the former Soviet space.
 If oil prices stay low, countries will find that shrinking budgets no longer support grand geopolitical ambitions.